 Protists also play an important role in the environment.
-According to a 2009 review article published on the Encyclopedia of Life Sciences (eLS) website, nearly 50 percent of photosynthesis on Earth is carried out by algae.
-Protists act as decomposers and help in recycling nutrients through ecosystems, according to a 2002 review article published in the journal ACTA Protozoologica.
-In addition, protists in various aquatic environments, including the open water, waterworks and sewage disposal systems feed upon, and control bacterial populations (ACTA Protozoologica, 2002).
-"If you took all the protists out of the world, the ecosystem would collapse really quickly," Simpson said.
+According to CK-12, plant-like protists produce almost half of the oxygen on Earth through photosynthesis.
+Protists act as decomposers and help in recycling nutrients through ecosystems, according to the educational website Biology Online.
+In addition, protists in various aquatic environments, including the open water, waterworks and sewage disposal systems feed upon, and control bacterial populations "If you took all the protists out of the world, the ecosystem would collapse really quickly," Simpson said.

 If you would like to learn more about protists check out this informative lesson on the educational website Study.com, you can even take a quiz at the end to test your knowledge.
 Read more about how protists are beneficial to humans in this article from the science news site AllThingsNature.
 If you're still wanting more, head over to the educational website Lumen Learning for even more protist content.